Visited: June 1999

 Somewhere at the top, while observing the terraces, I was disturbed by a simply dressed elderly gentleman, who asked me for a cigarette and sat down next to me.

 Constant lava eruptions every 10 years bring the entire area of southern Luzon to its feet, and many residents need to be evacuated over and over again.
 In the last mayor outbreak in 1993, 70 people lost their lives and 50,000 residents of the surrounding villages had to be relocated.
-During the dormant period, it is possible to climb to the top of the crater itself, which requires two days of demanding ascent.
-I decided to observe the perfect cone from a distance.

-Another interesting volcano is located just two hours’ drive north of Manila, near the sex capital, Angeles.
 The eruption of lava and ash, which rose from the volcano Mount Pinatubo on the 15th June 1991 and covered a wider area, is considered to be the second-largest terrestrial eruption of the 20th century after the 1912 eruption of Novarupta in Alaska.

 The gray mix of stones, ashes and soil reached a thickness of 20 meters in some places and today offers an interesting opportunity for trekking.

-It was a thrilling adventure.
 I didn’t realize how dangerous it was until the guide screamed:

 “Rok, stop!
 Don’t walk any further!”

-He was always using a stick to verify the hardness of surface, which seemed pretty solid most of the time.
 He picked up a heavy stone and threw it just 2 meters from our feet.
 It sunk immediately in quicksand and disappeared deep into the mud.

 We kept walking cautiously for two hours before finally reaching the point where it was too risky to continue.
 Walking in the area surrounded with meters of soil, covered with ashes from the last volcano eruption, is an incredible experience.

-The next morning, I walked through the village asking for a cook that could prepare me lunch or dinner.
+The next morning, I walked through the village looking for a cook that could prepare me lunch or dinner.
 It didn’t take long until I ran into a strong lady, who was willing to set aside a table, cook the catch of the day for dinner and host me.
 When we agreed on price, cooking method and species, we were all set for a delicious dinner.

 From beautiful beaches with clear blue water and palm trees, to thousands of years old mystic rice terraces and underground caves to perfectly shaped volcanos, huge shopping malls and diversified night life … the Philippines have it all.